sbroadhead/lightconf/README.md

 The primary object containing configuration information is `lightconf::group`.
 It acts like a map from string keys to `lightconf::value` values, and is analogous to JSON's _objects_.
 A value is effectively a union type which can contain the standard JSON types: doubles, strings, bools, arrays (implemented as `std::vector<lightconf::value>`) and other groups.

-Values are accessed via paths, which are period separates names corresponding to nested groups.
+Values are accessed via paths, which are period separated names corresponding to nested groups.
 The path `foo.bar.baz` corresponds to the value 123 in the configuration layout `foo = { bar = { baz = 123 } }`.

 ```cpp
 // Deserialize a configuration file stored in a string